The results of parsing are stored by separating into command name, command arguments, options, and option arguments.

 parseUntilSubCmd

-instance that holds the command line arguments starting from the first command argument.
-This method parses command line arguments in the same way as theparse()
+Parses command line arguments without configurations but stops parsing when encountering first command argument.
+This method creates and returns a newCmdinstance that holds the command line arguments starting from the first command argument.
+This method parses command line arguments in the same way as theparse()method, except that it only parses the command line arguments before the first command argument.- Returns:

 - A

-instance which holds commnd line arguments after a sub command (optional). - Throws:
+Cmdinstance which holds commnd line arguments after a sub command (optional). - Throws:

-- If failed to parsing command line arguments.
+InvalidOption- If failed to parsing command line arguments.

 -